The Northeastern University is one of two CRNA schools in Massachusetts.

-A minimum score of 150 Verbal and 150 Quantitative is required for tests taken after August 1, 2011, and a minimum of 500 Verbal and 500 Quantitative is required for tests taken prior to August 1, 2011.
+A minimum score of 150 Verbal and 150 Quantitative is required.
 They will also accept MAT scores.

 Test Of English as a Foreign Language scores are required for all applicants who do not hold undergraduate or graduate degrees from U.S. institutions or institutions where English is not used.
 100 is the acceptable score.